The General Data Protection Regulation (GDPR) is here with the law introduced on 25th May 2018.

 - A valuable reason for them to opt-in

 - What they will continue to receive if they do opt-in

 - An option to unsubscribe and have their data removed

 - A sign-off from a real person such as your general manager

 You should always A/B test your email, trying different variations to see what will garner the most success.

 And a last chance follow-up email should be sent, reiterating what was stated in your initial communication, to the people who did not respond.
 They’ll need a reminder.

 You will also need to review and update your privacy statement to comply with GDPR requirements.
 Is the content in your privacy statement difficult to read?
-Or are you purposefully using terminology so that potential customers do not know what they are signing up for?
-If so, rewrite it and make it easy to read.
+Or are you purposefully using terminology so that potential guests are not clear about what they’re signing up for?
+If so, rewrite it and make it clearer.